 The results of comparison and analysis are given in this section.
-The performance of the online genetic algorithm with the modified elitism strategy was compared to the genetic algorithm with the classical elitism strategy used in previous studies.
+The performance of the online genetic algorithm with the modified elitism strategy was compared to the energy deprivation of the strategy used in previous studies.
 Then the results of increasing the total power of the wind farm were also compared with the results of previous similar studies.